Email Campaign Optimization That Actually Works

 Once the test has run for a predetermined amount of time—long enough to gather meaningful data, like 24 hours—you can analyze the results.
 The winning version is then sent to the remaining 80% of your list.
 This "test-then-send" approach allows you to optimize your campaign for the majority of your audience in real time.

-Analyze Your Test Results
+How to Read Your A/B Test Results

 The goal of testing isn't just to find a winner; it's to learn something you can apply to future campaigns.
 When a test concludes, don't just look at which version won.
 Dig into the why.
 If a shorter subject line performed better, it might suggest your audience prefers direct, concise messaging.
 If a personalized greeting increased clicks, it tells you that making your subscribers feel seen is a powerful tactic.